JAdamHub/SkillScopeJob/DOCKER_README.md

 ## 🔄 GitHub Container Registry Integration

-SkillScopeJob images are automatically published to GitHub Container Registry via GitHub Actions whenever code is pushed to the main or docker_image branches.
+SkillScopeJob images are automatically published to GitHub Container Registry via GitHub Actions whenever code is pushed to the main branch.

 ### Using Pre-built Images from GHCR